— M.A., The University of Texas at Austin

 - Office: Sociology Department, CLA 3rd Floor, Cubicle 20

-At UT, Megan is a Graduate Fellow in the Urban Ethnography Lab and an Editorial Committee Member on the Working Paper Series at the Rapoport Center for Human Rights and Justice.
-Before coming to UT, Megan worked as a research analyst at a finance firm and earned a BA in History with Departmental Honors at Seattle University.
+Megan is a PhD student in the Department of Sociology.
+Her research interests are in gender, race, and class inequality in the workplace.
+Megan is a Graduate Fellow in the Urban Ethnography Lab and an Editorial Committee Member on the Working Paper Series at the Rapoport Center for Human Rights and Justice.
+Before coming to UT, Megan worked as a research analyst at a finance firm and earned a BA in History at Seattle University.